 - Existing buildings, improvements, and fencing per animal: $75

 For More Information

 - Kime, L. F., R. W. Adamik, E. E. Gantz, and J. K. Harper.
-Agricultural Business Insurance.
+Budgeting for Agricultural Decision Making.
 University Park: The Pennsylvania State University, 2004.

 This publication was developed by the Small-scale and Part-time Farming Project at Penn State with support from the U.S. Department of Agriculture-Extension Service.